 Žabljak is a small town in northern Montenegro.
-It has a population of 1,937. Žabljak is the seat of the municipality (2003 population: 4,204).
+It has a population of 1,937. Žabljak is the seat of the municipality with a population of 4,204.
 The town is in the center of the Durmitor mountain region and with an altitude of 1,456 meters, it is the highest situated town on the Balkans.

 History of Zabljak

 The first Slav name of the place was “Varezina voda” possibly because of the strong source of drinkable water nearby, making a settlement possible.
 Later, the town was renamed “Hanovi” (originally “Anovi”) because it was where caravans rested.
 The modern name dates from 1870, when in a single day the building of a school, church and captain’s home began.
 However, almost all the original buildings were destroyed during the Balkan Wars.
 All that has remained is the old church of Sv.
 Preobraženje (Holy Transfiguration), built in 1862 as a monument to a Montenegrin victory in the battle against the Turks.
 After Žabljak was established as a town, stores and cafés were opened.
 As such, in the 1880s Žabljak became a market town, leading it to become administrative center of the region.

 In the period shortly before World War II, Žabljak was a small town with typical mountain architecture.
 Its unique nature was already drawing the attention of tourists from the Kingdom of Yugoslavia, and also from abroad, especially Italy (because of close ties between Montenegro and Italy).
 During World War II, Žabljak was burnt right to its foundations.
 After the war, Žabljak rebuilt itself and became Montenegro’s center for winter sports.